Introduction: The Dynamics of Society

 So, indeed, the Western sense of the basic order to life is a very special cultural achievement.
 It comes naturally to us only because it is all pervasive within our culture.
 It inhabits our thoughts about all matters.
 It drives us to try to solve life's problems – to look for solutions to everything, rather than to throw up our hands in resignation.
 It has made us "progressive" and ever-reforming.
 It has made us devoted; it has made us scientific.
 It has made us "Western."

 The two opposing viewpoints.
-However behind this widespread acknowledgment within Western culture as to basic order underlying our universe there persists a long standing debate as to what the source of this orderliness might be.
+However behind this widespread acknowledgment within Western culture as to the basic order underlying our universe there persists a long standing debate as to what the source of this orderliness might be.
 There are two distinct viewpoints as to the source of this orderliness – and thus two viewpoints on what our human response to this orderliness ought to be.

 Mysticism.
-One viewpoint is that we live entirely under the rule of an all present, all powerful and all knowing Grand Consciousness, some kind of Eternal Force or Being, or just simply a "God" on whose plans and judgments all things on earth as well as in the heavens above depend for their orderly movement and on going existence.
+One viewpoint is that we live entirely under the rule of an all present, all powerful and all knowing Grand Consciousness, some kind of Eternal Force or Being, or just simply a "God" on whose plans and judgments all things on earth as well as in the heavens above depend for their orderly movement and ongoing existence.
 All life is thus seen as a vital flow of the power of God, a flow which holds all things together in a harmony of beauty and goodness.
 But most strangely, man is the only known creature in the program endowed with not only knowledge of this power but also a totally free will and thus the ability either to cooperate or not cooperate with this power.

-The mystic tends to the understanding that man's natural or instinctive tendency however is to want to control rather than cooperate with the larger world.
+The mystic tends to work from the understanding that man's natural or instinctive tendency however is to want to control rather than cooperate with the larger world.
 This creates huge problems for man.
 But under the guidance of society's elders, man has the ability to learn how to overcome this self-centered or sinful tendency and thus live to the larger good.
 But this requires the disciplining hand of an enlightened society guided by inspiring teachers, prophets or leaders who exemplify this life of harmony.
 In short, to the mystic the goal of life tends to be one in which a person seeks harmonization with life ... through the quest for full cooperation with God, with the physical world God has created and sustains ... and with fellow man.

 Materialism.
 The other viewpoint looks in equally reverent awe at life as a perfect mechanical order of a universe of material things (including humans) functioning precisely according to natural design.
 Reality is simply the universe of "things" that our five human senses (touch, sight, hearing, smell and taste) know through personal experience to truly exist.
 There is no other reality, especially a reality that exists nowhere in the physical world but merely in our imaginations, and in particular the imaginary world of God and God's heavenly kingdom.
 Physical reality and its truths can more than adequately be "proven" through mere observation and study.
 God cannot be proven in this manner.
 Indeed, the materialist is quite certain that God does not exist – except to weak minds that cling to the notion of God as some kind of false hope of escape from the hard realities of life.